jam01/SRS-Template/template.md

 💬 _Controls how changes are introduced and communicated._

 ➥ Define change categories (breaking, additive, bugfix), approval workflow, and required artifacts (changelogs, migration guides, release notes).
 Specify backward/forward compatibility guarantees, client communication plans, deprecation timelines, and rollout/rollback procedures.

+#### 3.6 AI/ML
+💬 This section defines requirements unique to systems incorporating machine learning or data-driven components at their core.
+These requirements complement functional, quality, and design aspects in preceding sections but address ML-specific lifecycle, data, and ethical considerations.

+💡 Tips:
+- Cross-reference related sections such as 3.3.6 Data Quality and 3.4 Compliance for consistency.
+- Keep requirements measurable and verifiable, similar to functional or quality attributes elsewhere.

+#### 3.6.1 Model Specification
+💬 _Defines what each model is intended to do and the measurable criteria for acceptable performance._

+➥ Describe model(s) purpose, scope, expected behavior, key inputs and outputs, and measurable performance objectives.
+Note any validation datasets, benchmarks, or versioning practices used to ensure reproducibility.

+💡 Tips:
+- Use standard metrics (accuracy, precision, recall, F1, ROC-AUC).
+- Distinguish baseline targets from aspirational improvements and define acceptable tolerance for drift.

+#### 3.6.2 Data Management
+💬 _Ensures integrity, traceability, and ethical sourcing of data used in model training, validation, and operation._

+➥ Specify dataset origin, ownership, and consent conditions.

+Labeling processes (manual, automated, crowdsourced) and quality controls Data lineage, versioning, and reproducibility (training → validation → inference) Storage, access controls, and anonymization/pseudonymization standards Handling of missing, synthetic, or augmented data

+💡 Tips:
+- Capture dataset (training, validation, auditing) freshness, retention, and deletion schedules.
+- Define audit requirements for dataset updates and labeling procedures.
+- Specify auditability for labeling and data updates to maintain traceability.

+#### 3.6.3 Responsible Operation
+💬 _Ensure that the AI system operates safely, predictably, and within approved boundaries._

+➥ Specify how the system validates inputs, filters or constrains outputs, and limits available actions to prevent harm, misuse, or unintended consequences.
+Include mechanisms to detect and respond to malicious inputs or unsafe operational conditions.

+💡 Tips:
+- Guardrails apply across input, output, and action layers.
+- Include protections against prompt or payload injection, unsafe content, or overreach of model capabilities.
+- Define escalation, logging, and rollback procedures when safety constraints are triggered.
+- Cross-reference 3.3.2 Security for system-level protection and 3.6.4 Ethics for normative behavioral expectations.

+#### 3.6.4 Ethics
+💬 _Addresses fairness, transparency, and accountability in model behavior and outcomes._

+➥ Define how ethical considerations will be identified, measured, and managed throughout development and operation.
+Include fairness objectives, explainability expectations, and documentation or review requirements.

+💡 Tips:
+- Use fairness metrics appropriate to context (e.g., demographic parity, equal opportunity).
+- Consider organizing into subcategories for clarity: Fairness (societal bias in outcomes), Interpretability (can inspect the model and understand outputs), and Explainability (can explain an output for a given input).
+- Coordinate with 3.6.3 Responsible Operation for enforcement mechanisms and 3.6.5 Human-in-the-Loop for human oversight.

+#### 3.6.5 Human-in-the-Loop
+💬 _Specifies the role of human oversight in decisions influenced or made by machine learning models._

+➥ Describe where and how human review, approval, or intervention is required.
+Clarify escalation paths, feedback mechanisms, traceability, and auditability of human actions.

+💡 Tips:
+- Clarify latency or throughput expectations for human review loops.
+- Link to applicable roles defined in 2.4 User Characteristics.

+#### 3.6.6 Model Lifecycle and Operations
+💬 _Defines requirements for deploying, monitoring, retraining, and retiring models in production._

+➥ Outline how models transition from development to production, how their performance and data quality are monitored, and how retraining or rollback is triggered and managed.
+Include expectations for versioning and archival.

+💡 Tips:
+- Define measurable drift thresholds (e.g., “alert if F1 score drops by >5% from baseline”).
+- Record all retraining and promotion events in change logs (see 3.5.9 Change Management).
+- Specify observability metrics (see 3.3.5 Observability) for live models.

 ## 4. Verification
 💬 _Describes how each requirement will be verified to provide objective evidence of compliance._